Xylopyrographer/STAC/README.md

 # STAC
 **Smart Tally Atom Client**

-A wireless tally light system for Roland video switches.
+A wireless tally light system for Roland video switches and Blackmagic Design ATEM switchers.

-Its purpose is to monitor via WiFi the tally status of a single video input channel of a Roland video device that implements their Smart Tally protocol.
+Its purpose is to monitor via WiFi the tally status of a single video input channel of a supported video switcher.

 It supports the following Roland video switches:

 * V-60HD
+* V-80HD
 * V-160HD

+And the following Blackmagic Design ATEM video switchers:

+* All ATEM models (inputs 1–40 supported)

-For the Roland video input channel being monitored, STAC will set the colour of the display:
+For the video input channel being monitored, STAC will set the colour of the display:

 + when in "Camera Operator" mode, to:
      - RED if the channel is in PGM (Program or onair)